-On December 14, 2006, we issued \$500.0 million aggregate principal amount of Floating Rate Senior Notes due 2014.
-The Floating Rate Senior Notes are senior unsecured obligations that rank equal in right of payment with all of our existing and future unsubordinated indebtedness.
-The Floating Rate Senior Notes bear interest at an annual rate, reset semiannually, equal to LIBOR plus 3.375%.
-Interest is payable on the Floating Rate Senior Notes on June 15 and December 15 of each year beginning on June 15, 2007.
-The Floating Rate Senior Notes will mature on December 15, 2014.
-The net proceeds from the sale of the Floating Rate Senior Notes were approximately \$492.0 million.
+On December 14, 2006, we issued \$500.0 million aggregate principal amount of the Notes.
+The Notes are senior unsecured obligations that rank equal in right of payment with all of our existing and future unsubordinated indebtedness.
+The Notes bear interest at an annual rate, reset semi-annually, equal to LIBOR plus 3.375%.
+Interest is payable on the Notes on June 15 and December 15 of each year beginning on June 15, 2007.
+The Notes will mature on December 15, 2014.
+The net proceeds from the sale of the Notes were approximately \$492.0 million.
 These proceeds, together with our working capital, were used to repay in full the \$500 million outstanding under the Bridge Loan Facility.
-The Floating Rate Senior Notes are guaranteed by substantially all of our domestic subsidiaries.
+The Notes are guaranteed by substantially all of our domestic subsidiaries.

-We may redeem some or all of the Floating Rate Senior Notes at any time on or after December 15, 2008 at a redemption price equal to the principal amount of the Floating Rate Senior Notes plus a premium of 102% if redeemed during the 12-month period commencing on December 15, 2008, 101% if redeemed during the 12-month period commencing on December 15, 2009, and 100% if redeemed during the 12-month period commencing on December 15, 2010, as well as any accrued and unpaid interest as of the redemption date.
-At any time on or prior to December 15, 2008, unprior to December 15, 2008, we may redeem up to 35% of the principal amount of the Floating Rate Senior Notes with the net cash proceeds of one or more sales of certain types of capital stock at a redemption price equal to the product of (x) the sum of (1) 100% and (2) a percentage equal to the per annum rate of interest on the Floating Rate Senior Notes then applicable on the date on which the notice of redemption is given, and (y) the principal amount thereof, plus accrued and unpaid interest to the redemption date, provided that at least 65% of the aggregate principal amount of the Floating Rate Senior Notes upon not less than 30 nor more than 60 days' prior notice, at a redemption price equal to 100% of the principal amount of the Floating Rate Senior Notes upon not less than 30 nor more than 60 days' prior notice, if any, to the redemption date.
+We may redeem some or all of the Notes at any time on or after December 15, 2008 at a redemption price equal to the principal amount of the Notes plus a premium of 102% if redeemed during the 12-month period commencing on December 15, 2008, 101% if redeemed during the 12-month period commencing on December 15, 2010, as well as any accrued and unpaid interest as of the redemption date.
+At any time on or prior to December 15, 2008, we may redeem up to 35% of the principal amount of the Notes with the net cash proceeds of one or more sales of certain types of capital stock at a redemption price equal to the product of (x) the sum of (1) 100% and (2) a percentage equal to the per annum rate of interest on the Notes then applicable on the date on which the notice of redemption is given, and (y) the principal amount thereof, plus accrued and unpaid interest to the redemption date, provided that at least 65% of the aggregate principal amount of the Notes originally issued remains outstanding after each such redemption.
+At any time prior to December 15, 2008, we may also redeem all or a part of the Notes upon not less than 30 nor more than 60 days' prior notice, at a redemption price equal to 100% of the principal amount of the Notes redeemed plus a specified premium as of, and accrued and unpaid interest and additional interest, if any, to the redemption date.